Mad River Glen Cooperative

 Notification – dates for the forum will be published on the web site along with the entire election schedule in November preceding the elections.

-· The moderator will be appointed in November by the Election Committee Chair
+· The moderator will be appointed in November-January time frame by the Election Committee Chair. (the chair can serve as moderator.)

 · The moderator will solicit questions in advance, at least one month prior to the forum, from the shareholder population using the list serve or any other means deemed appropriate.

-· Notice of the forum(s) should be posted on bulletin boards in January.
+· Notice of the forum(s) should be posted on bulletin boards, list serve and all other appropriate means, in January.

 · All questions must be typed and numbered in preparation for the forum